poechlauerbe/42_tests/c01_ft_printf/README.md

 ## Test main:
 - change only the two statements where NULL is inside the ft_printf and printf function.
+- your testing should also be with the -Werror -Wextra -Wall flags.
 ```
 #include <stdio.h>
 int main(void)